-GME residents and fellows who need lactation related resources are protected by Kentucky Revised Statute 1.
+Statute 1.
 GME oversees provision of clean and private facilities for lactation with proximity appropriate for safe patient care and clean and safe refrigeration resources for the storage of breast milk.
-Lactation resources are provided consistent with the University of Kentucky's policies which can be found at: https://hr.uky.edu/work-life-and-well-being/working-parents/breastfeeding-and-lactation-needs.
+Lactation resources are provided consistent with the University of Kentucky's policies on breastfeeding and lactation.
 GME residents and fellows may request information regarding resources/accommodations available at their program's primary clinical site in addition to off-site rotation locations.